 While the metal foil is wrapped round the outer surface or placed in contact with the inner surface of parts of insulating material, it is pressed against holes or grooves without any appreciable force by means of test probe 11 of IS 1401.

-17.1.2 This sub-clause of IS 1293 is Not Applicable.
+17.1.2 This Subclause of IS 1293 is Not Applicable.

 18 OPERATION OF EARTHING CONTACTS